October 2025: Exit Strategy

 In the Harrison Gallery, Exit Strategy by Casey Roberts.
 This mixed media exhibition explores how we—as individuals and as a society—navigate difficult situations and devise creative workarounds.
 With a tone of quiet stillness, dark humor, and refined elegance, the show offers a poignant reflection on resilience and adaptation.

 In the Speck Gallery, The Women in Between by Boxx The Artist.
-This show examines local grass-roots trailblazers to provide recognition of the roles that many marginalized dark-skinned Black women play in society, and keep the dialogue going about fairness, visibility, and belonging through expressionistic portraiture.
+This show highlights local grassroots trailblazers to acknowledge the roles that many marginalized dark-skinned Black women play in society, and continues the dialogue on fairness, visibility, and belonging through expressionistic portraiture.

 In the City Gallery, Indy In Inches by Sun Young Gullery features a collection of 56 miniature acrylic paintings.
 Each one celebrates the rich tapestry of small businesses and iconic landmarks across Indianapolis.
 Through this series, the artist invites viewers to appreciate the charm and character of the city on an intimate scale.

-In the Hank & Dolly’s Gallery, COMFORT by Phil Campbell in Hank & Dolly’s Gallery.
+In the Hank & Dolly’s Gallery, COMFORT by Phil Campbell.
 Campbell uses donated clothing to create a triage space, transforming a cold hospital setting into a comforting place filled with tributes to those lost to addiction.
 The work invites reflection, connection, and care for people impacted by substance use.

-In the Sky Gallery, Listen By Elizabeth Guipe Hall.
-Inspired by recorded bird songs, Hall delves into different species translating their calls into vibrant, textured artworks.
-Using layers of wax and collage, she transforms sound into color, offering a visual experience that bridges what we hear and what we see.
+In the Sky Gallery, Listen by Elizabeth Guipe Hall.
+Inspired by recorded bird songs, Hall delves into different species, translating their calls into vibrant, textured artworks.
+Using layers of wax and collage, she transforms sound into color, providing a visual experience that bridges what we hear and what we see.

 Guests can also enjoy: